 To join the Georgetown BID press list, request an interview with a Georgetown category expert, view a previous press release, or obtain images, please contact Lauren Boston, Georgetown BID Communications Director, at email@example.com

-11 commissioned works will be on display during the Georgetown BID’s annual free outdoor public light art experience, also to feature GLOW promotions throughout the commercial district, A Book Hill Holiday event, walking tours and more.
+Five commissioned works will be on display during the Georgetown BID’s annual free outdoor public light art experience, returning during the holiday season for the first time since 2019; also to feature walking tours, a silent disco, and more ‘Merriment in Georgetown’ programming.

 What everyone else is saying about DC’s oldest neighborhood.

 2023 has been a solid year for one of the District’s oldest and most established dining and shopping destinations.

 For its ninth year, the free outdoor light art experience, known as Georgetown GLOW, is back on Dec.
 1. Visitors of the Northwest D.C. neighborhood can expect five larger-than-life artworks to light up from 5 p.m. to 10 p.m. through Jan.
 7, 2024.